Bucksaw

-A bucksaw is a hand-powered frame saw similar to bow saw and generally used with a sawbuck to cut logs or firewood to length (bucking).
+A bucksaw is a metal-framed crosscut saw in the shape of a bow with a coarse wide blade generally used with a sawbuck to cut logs or firewood to length (bucking).
+This type of saw is also known as a bow saw, Swede saw, bushman saw, and Finn saw.
 Modern bucksaws usually have a metal frame ("H" or C-shaped) and a removable blade with coarse teeth held in tension by the frame.
 Lightweight portable or foldable models used for camping or back-packing are also available.
-It is often referred to as a bow saw in the North American hardware market, but that term traditionally refers to a different type of saw with a wooden frame.
+It is often referred to as a bucksaw in the North American hardware market, but that term traditionally refers to a different type of saw with a wooden frame.